Quit apps on Mac

 It’s easy to quit an app or to make sure that apps don’t reopen when you restart your Mac.

 Tip: You can have several apps open at once — you don’t have to quit apps when you’ve finished working in them.

 Set all app windows to close when quitting apps

 By default, when you reopen an app, any windows that were open when you quit the app reopen.
 If you prefer, you can have windows close when you quit apps.

-On your Mac, choose Apple menu > System Preferences, click General, then select “Close windows when quitting an app.”
+On your Mac, choose Apple menu > System Preferences, then click General.

-In the dialog that appears, deselect “Reopen windows when logging back in.”
+In the dialogue that appears, deselect “Reopen windows when logging back in”.

 If an app doesn’t quit as expected, you can force quit the app (you may lose unsaved changes).
 Choose Apple menu > Force Quit, select the app in the dialogue that appears, then click Force Quit.